Write your message

 Abstract

-Background and Objectives: The use of parks is very valuable for the elderly for various reasons such as physical, psychological and social aspects.
-Therefore, The suitability of these spaces to the needs of the elderly is of particular importance.
-The purpose of this study was to determine and introduce criteria for evaluating and classifying parks in terms of structural suitability for the elderly.
+Objectives: The use of parks is highly valuable for the elderly for various reasons, including physical, psychological, and social aspects.
+Therefore, the suitability of these spaces to the needs of the elderly is of particular importance.
+The present study aimed to determine and introduce criteria for the evaluation and classification of parks in terms of structural suitability for the elderly.

-Methods: This methodological study was designed in 1403 and was conducted simultaneously with the psychometric and validation of the structural fit assessment tool for the elderly-friendly park.
-The structural components were determined through a literature review and item validation using the Delphi method.
-After determining content validity, the items were classified into mandatory, essential, and ideal sections by obtaining at least two-thirds and one-third of the experts' votes, respectively, and descriptive statistics were used in data processing.
+Methods: The present methodological study was designed in 2024 and conducted simultaneously with the psychometric and validation of the structural fit assessment tool for elderly-friendly parks.
+The structural components were identified through a literature review and validated using the Delphi method.
+After determining content validity, the items were classified into mandatory, essential, and ideal sections by obtaining at least two-thirds and one-third of the experts' votes, respectively.
+In addition, descriptive statistics were employed in data processing.

-Results: The final review of 58 items by experts showed that the majority of items (41 items, equivalent to 71%) were mandatory, 13 items (22%) were essential, and 4 items were ideal.
-The highest share of mandatory items was declared by ergonomists and the lowest by gerontologists.
+Results: The final review of 58 items by experts revealed that the majority of items (n=41, equivalent to 71%) were mandatory, 13 items (22%) were essential, and four items were ideal.
+The highest share of mandatory items was declared by ergonomists, and the lowest by gerontologists.

-Conclusion: Structural components of park design appropriate to the characteristics of the elderly are mandatory or essential in most of the cases studied, and only a few of them were identified as ideal.
+Conclusion: Structural components of park design suitable for the elderly are mandatory or essential in most cases studied, and only a few were identified as ideal.
 Therefore, the design of elderly-friendly parks requires attention to various aspects, including accessibility, safety, and comfort.

 Page 1 from 1